Nokia SR Linux was ground-up designed with YANG data models taking a central role.

 Does your networking team rely on Ansible for network automation, and you'd rather continue using it with SR Linux fabric?

-We have you covered with Ansible modules developed for SR Linux fully modelled JSON-RPC interface.
+We have you covered with Ansible collection developed for SR Linux fully modelled management interfaces.

 Fully modeled, structured, and performant interfaces is not particularly your cup of tea?
 No worries, we added plugins for the two most popular screen craping libraries: